Gyuri1/Umbrella-Enforcement/README.md

 Navigate to Policies > Policy Components > Integrations.
 Expand the appropriate integration or click Add to generate a custom Integration.

+The second script () shows how to configure domains using Management API.